Neil-Barot/Markdown/Programming Paradigms/Chapter-1.md

 ### Overall advancement of computing
 Understanding programming language concepts provides a global perspective on computing.
 Popular languages aren't always the best; sometimes, lesser-known ones are superior.
 Lack of familiarity with language concepts can lead to the adoption of less optimal languages.
 For instance, ALGOL 60 was considered more elegant than Fortran but wasn't widely adopted due to a lack of understanding among programmers and managers.
 Better-informed language choices could lead to superior languages prevailing over inferior ones in the long run.

+### Better understanding of significance of implementation
+Understanding implementation significance involves grasping how programming languages translate into machine code and interact with hardware during execution.
+This knowledge enhances programmers' ability to optimize code for efficiency and resource usage, leading to better software performance and user experiences.

 ## 1.2 Programming Domains

 ### **Might have talked about these in class:**